 This article is part of a collection of information available at Bitsum Technologies as part of our Process Lasso software.
 As we do our own research, we publish it for the assistance of the greater community, and to make our competitors job's easier (lol).

-Process Lasso can directly set the I/O priority of a process, either permanently (every time run) or only for the current instance.
+Process Lasso (not yet another task manager) can directly set the I/O priority of a process, either permanently (every time run) or only for the current instance.
 It also has always had the ability to indirectly set the I/O priority via its ProBalance algorithm.
 If I/O is an issue, it is recommended you set ProBalance to use Idle instead of Below Normal.
 This may work better, but you won't know until you try it on your particular system.
 Each system is different, having a different software and hardware environment

 For previous versions, simply setting the process priority class to Idle will suffice to lowering its priority level.